bbatsov/emacsredux/_posts/2023-07-30-emacs-29-1-released.md

 **Reason #3** - built-in support for
 [TreeSitter](https://tree-sitter.github.io/tree-sitter/).
-This means that a few years down the road we'll have Emacs major modes that are much faster, robust and feature-rich.
+This means that a few years down the road we'll have many Emacs major modes that are much faster, robust and feature-rich.
 It's infinitely easier to built a major mode using a real parser instead of using regular expressions.
 Lots of built-in modes have already been updated to have a version using `TreeSitter` internally.
 Frankly, I